Flying-Rat/Blog/_posts/2025-11-26-godot-godotfest-munich-2025.md

 ## Conclusion

-This year, [GodotFest Munich 2025](https://godotfest.com/) took the place of GodotCon, though this was a one-time exception.
+This year, [GodotFest 2025](https://godotfest.com/) took the place of GodotCon, though this was a one-time exception.
 Going forward, GodotFest will establish Munich as its permanent home, while GodotCon will continue to rotate among different European cities.

 All videos from GodotFest are available in the playlist [here](https://www.youtube.com/playlist?list=PLCCIq-5mpJSIiW4cgb2P5OBwF5JM9P47p).

-Don't forget there are user groups around Europe and you can join them!
-Find one near you: [Godot User Groups](https://godotengine.org/community/user-groups/).
+Don't forget there are [Godot User Groups](https://godotengine.org/community/user-groups/) around the world and you can join them!